Plant and soil sciences graduates are crucial to meeting society’s need for food,

 livestock feed, fiber and fuel through the conservation and management of plant and

-Why plant and soil sciences at OSU?
+Why study plant and soil sciences at OSU?

 As a plant and soil sciences major at OSU, your learning experience will include field-based

 classes, numerous laboratory experiments, non-traditional classroom settings and hands-on

 learning.
 You can work alongside faculty in areas such as biotechnology, crop production,